 Math Placement for Honors Students

-Take your Math Placement Exam (MPE) by June 14.
-All students are required to take the MPE unless, by the June 14 deadline, you received a score of 5 on the AP Calculus AB or BC exam, or received credit for any UD MATH course other than 010, 166, and 266.
+Take your Math Placement Assessment (MPA) by the deadline.
+All students are required to take the MPA unless you received a score of 5 on the AP Calculus AB or BC exam, or received credit for any UD MATH course other than 010, 166, and 266.
 Please refer to the math department website.

-You will be able to take the test multiple times, but it is especially important to have at least one attempt complete by the time of your NSO appointment with us at Honors.
+You will be able to take the test multiple times, but it is especially important to have at least one attempt completed by the time of your NSO appointment with us at Honors.

 The link to the exam is available from the Blue Hen portal.
 More information is available at the Math Department Placement Program website.
-You must complete the MPE by June 14th, 2024.
+You must complete the assessment by the deadline.

 Honors Calculus